gesellkammer/csoundengine/docs/Introduction.rst

                              ibus=bus,
                              imasterbus=masterbus)

-        # Automate the cutoff freq. of the filter
+        # Automate the cutoff freq. of the filter, so that it starts at 2000 Hz,
+        # it drops to 500 Hz by 80% of the note and goes up to 6000 Hz at the end
         filt.automatep('kcutoff', [0, 2000, dur*0.8, 500, dur, 6000], delay=start)